Skip to main content

 • “Could be pretty fun if you want to endure the 12 frames per second; hope this gets some optimization and I'll give it another go, but until then, I'll pass for now.”

-• “Biggest downside at the moment is the performance; my friends and I played for about 2-3 hours and found that if the AI can path a really long way, it can really spike the lag.
-Also, the ability to accidentally place paths inside of each other meant there were a lot of extra polygons being loaded.”
+• “Biggest downside at the moment is the performance; me and my friends played for about 2-3 hours and we found that if the AI can path a really long way, it can really spike the lag.”

 • “Could be pretty fun if you want to endure the 12 frames per second.
 Hope this gets some optimization and I'll give it another go, but until then, I'll pass for now.”